8fold/site-joshbruce.com/content/public/finances/concepts/content.md

 The biggest difference between saving and investing, as I've taken to using the terms, is that saving involves currency while investing involves conversion to something else.

 Cash is a liquid asset and can typically be traded directly for goods and services.
-It seems that the way we deal with people holding cash is to create more of it.
+It seems that the way we deal with people hording cash is to create more of it.
 By creating more of it, we typically cause inflation.
 This is similar to when a company [dilutes its stock](https://www.investopedia.com/ask/answers/06/dilutivestock.asp) by issuing more in response to there being a concentration in the hands of one or more investors.
 In a way, currency is a share in something, usually a community of some sort, which would include nation-states.

 With that said, a house is also an asset and would be considered a relatively illiquid asset.
 You take cash and convert it into holding the house.
 Generally speaking, it would be strange to convert the house directly into another asset, specifically cash.
 In some cases it could take months if not years.
 The time it takes to convert the asset back into cash is why it would be considered relatively illiquid as assets go.